SquishyDucks/DuckCloud_BackEnd/README.md

 Problem-solving involved:

--Using console logs and the debugger to isolate problems and determine solutions.
+- Using console logs and the debugger to isolate problems and determine solutions.
--Using our own Github issue queue to identify and isolate problems for all of us to investigate when convenient.
+- Using our own Github issue queue to identify and isolate problems for all of us to investigate when convenient.
--Git commits after successful resolution of problems.
+- Git commits after successful resolution of problems.
--When we were unable to solve a problem after collaboration and more than a half hour of effort, we opened an issue in the General Assembly project queue.
+- When we were unable to solve a problem after collaboration and more than a half hour of effort, we opened an issue in the General Assembly project queue.

 #### ERDs